Topics include weight reduction, noise, all electric systems, mission and trajectory management, and new configurations.

 Two specific aircraft configurations are studied in more detail – one powered by modern turbofan engines, the other by more conventional turbo-prop engines.
 A consortium led by IBK was awarded the task to build and test corresponding wind tunnel models in the RUAG LWTE low speed wind tunnel: the ESICAPIA project dealt with the turbofan powered aircraft model and LOSITA with the turboprop.
 RUAG, as a member of the consortium, was responsible to provide the power simulation system for both models and to perform the wind tunnel tests.
 While the simulation of propellers has been standard in our wind tunnel for many years, a turbofan presented some new challenges.

-The TFS developed for the ESICAPIA model, with their diameter of 250mm are too large for most of the models which are normally tested in RUAG’s Large Windtunnel (LWTE).
+The TFS developed for the ESICAPIA model, with their diameter of 250mm are too large for most of the models which are normally tested in RUAG’s Large Wind Tunnel Emmen (LWTE).
 Therefore, the next logical step was to reduce the size.
-Again, the enabler for the “mini-TFS” was a new generation of hydrau- lic motors of yet smaller dimension and high- er power.
-The proof of concept unit with a fan diameter of 170 mm is a completely new design that promises to deliver 3 kg/sec and is currently readied for the first tests.
+Again, the enabler for the “mini-TFS” was a new generation of hydraulic motors of yet smaller dimension and higher power.
+The new concept unit with a fan diameter of 170 mm and a massflow of 3 kg/sec is a completely new design.
+Its performance has just been proven by extensive tests.